 Preston women will read, write and communicate effectively; think critically; appreciate the aesthetic in literature and non-fiction; and grow as lifelong learners.
 To achieve those goals, they will participate in small and large group discussions of literature and non-fiction that foster recognition of cultural and ethnic diversity and activate thoughtful empathy.
 Our students will develop a positive self-concept and manifest personal responsibility through critical reading and writing skills.
 We enable our students to make connections between literary experiences and issues that touch their personal lives.
 We seek to motivate our students to read not just for information, but also for enjoyment now and in the future.

-- BA Pace University (2004)
+- BA - English - Pace University (2004)

-- Post-Graduate Hunter College (2007)
+- Post-Graduate - MA English - Hunter College (2007)

-- MS Pace University
+- MS - MS Education - Pace University

-- BA New York University (1988)
+- BA - English - New York University (1988)

 Ms. Forlini was born and raised in the Bronx and received her B.A. in English from N.Y.U. and her Masters of Science in Teaching from Pace University.
 She teaches Advanced Placement English Literature & Composition to seniors and American Literature to juniors.
 She also created the senior elective in Film History.